Šose: Political career

 Although Šose was born to the high-ranking consort, he had no chances to succeed the throne.
-In June 1644, Šose married lady Nara, daughter of Feiyanggu and was subsequently granted a title of Prince Chengze of the Second Rank.
-During transition from Ming to Qing, Šose followed Dodo, Prince Yu in Shaanzhou.
+In June 1644, Šose married lady Nara, daughter of Feiyanggu and was subsequently granted the title of Prince Chengze of the Second Rank.
+During the transition from Ming to Qing, Šose followed Dodo, Prince Yu in Shaanzhou.
 In 1645, he conquered Henan together with Dodo.
-He captured Li Zicheng's generals Zhang Youseng and Liu Fangliang, later retrieved by the peasant ? [sic].
-In the battle of Shanhai Pass, Šose killed Ma Shiyao (马世尧).
-When Dodo made Khalkha Mongols vassals, Šose conquered Datong together with Ajige.
+He captured Li Zicheng's generals Zhang Youseng and Liu Fangliang, who were later recovered by the peasant rebels.
+In the Battle of Shanhai Pass, Šose killed Ma Shiyao (马世尧).
+He later took part in Qing operations at Datong together with Ajige.

 After the death of Dorgon, Šose was promoted to Prince Chengze of the First Rank in 1651 and served as one of the regents together with Wakeda, Daišan's son and Prince Qian of the Second Rank. Šose died on 12 January 1655 and was posthumously honoured as Prince Chengzeyu of the First Rank (承澤裕親王, meaning "blessed and abundant").
-His successor became eldest son Boguoduo.
+His successor was his eldest son Boguoduo.